jordan-begian/learnin-notebook/NoteBook/Notes/TypeScript/TypeScriptForJavaCsharpProgrammers.md

 ### Nominal Reified Type Systems

-Java/C# value or objects has one exact type - `null`, primative, or a known class type.
+Java/C# value or objects has one exact type - `null`, primitive, or a known class type.
 Methods like `value.GetType()` or `value.getClass()` to find exact type at runtime.
 Due to the type residing in a class somewhere, this prevents using a different class with a similar "shape" unless there's explicit inheritance or an interface.

-**TL;DR** - types wrote in code are present at runtime, and the types are related via their declarations, not their structures.
+**TL;DR** - types written in code are present at runtime, and the types are related via their declarations, not their structures.

 ### Types as Sets